wikimedia/wikipedia-ios/docs/web_dev.md

 cd /path/to/your/wikipedia-ios
 ```

-Then, install the ruby version specified by our project by running:
+Then, install the [node](https://nodejs.org/) version specified by our project by running:
 ```
 nodenv install -s
 ```